SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 * Time: `60-70 minutes`

 ## Intro
-In this scenario, you will learn more about Reactive Microservices using [Eclipse Vert.x](https://vertx.io), one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar).
+In this scenario, you will learn more about Reactive Microservices using [Eclipse Vert.x](https://vertx.io), one of the runtimes included in [Red Hat Runtimes](https://www.redhat.com/en/products/runtimes).

 In this scenario you will create three different services that interact using an _EventBus_ which also does a REST call to the CatalogService we built in the previous steps.